thooton/muse/README.md

 The script submits 60 requests/minute to Google's Gemini Pro, generating textbooks in the specified (`out_dir`) directory and auto-uploading them to a Hugging Face dataset named `your_username/muse_textbooks`.

+**Note**: Configuration values can be specified either in the config.ini file or passed as environment variables.
+It is advisable to avoid setting arbitrary values for temperature and top_p.

 ### Nix/Nixos

 Run: `nix-shell` inside the muse directory.
 Then follow instructions from the above-mentioned step 5.